TUM-DSE/lros-expe/README.md

 Clone with `git clone [url] --recursive` or execute `git submodule update --init --recursive` to initialize the submodules

+To get the models, run the `scripts/download_models.sh` script.

 ## Build

 1. vaccel